developius/goprowifihack/GetMedia.md

 THE HD VIDEO TAKES A LOT OF TIME TO DOWNLOAD.

-Directories vary between hero cameras.
+Directories vary between Hero cameras.